bloominstituteoftechnology/Secret-Gists/threat_exercise.md

 Zaida is an expert in her field.
 At work, she and her team follow the latest best practices in account and network security.
 She keeps her work and home life private - using separate phones and computers for each.
 He job is high stress, so she values her time off as a chance to relax and step away from the high-stakes world of her job, and enjoys not having to worry about someone hacking her devices or accounts.

 Adversaries -
+  Spies, foreign intelligence agencies

 Attack surface -
+  Laptop computers, mobile phone, physical access

 Attack vectors -
+  Flaws in software utilized by Embassy, physical theft of computer / mobile phone, attack when visiting foreign country(terrorist)

-Risks (Confidentiality, Integrity, Availability, etc) -
+Risks (Confidentiality, Integrity, Availability, etc) - Leak of National Security, confidentality

-Types of Attacks (Man-in-the-middle, (Distributed) denial of service, Backdoors/malware, social, etc.) -
+Types of Attacks (Man-in-the-middle, (Distributed) denial of service, Backdoors/malware, social, etc.) - Flaws in software utilized by Embassy, physical theft of computer / mobile phone

 Mitigation -
+  High security on premises, remote wipe of devices when it is stolen, security audits of software finding any flaws or possible points of entry for hackers

 Rashad is a web developer for a small UI/UX firm.
 He just had one of his projects hit the front pages of all the trendy design subreddits and blogs.
 He’s very excited, but a little concerned that his twitter, instagram, and github handles are now being shared all over the internet.